grafana/agent/docs/sources/flow/config-language/expressions/operators.md

 `.`      | Access a named member of an object or an exported field of a component.

 River's access operators support accessing of arbitrarily nested values.
-Square brackets can be used to access zero-indexed array indices and object fields by enclosing the field name in double quotes.
+You can use square brackets to access zero-indexed array indices and object fields by enclosing the field name in double quotes.
-You can use the dot operator to access both object fields (without double quotes) and component exports.
+You can use the dot operator to access both object fields without double quotes, and component exports.

 ```river
 obj["app"]